yusuzech/r-web-scraping-cheat-sheet/README.md

 >
 >Once you find the AJAX request that returns the data you’re hoping to scrape, then you can make your scraper send requests to this URL, instead of to the parent page’s URL.
 If you’re lucky, the response will be encoded with JSON which is even easier to parse than HTML.

-So, as Hartley said, basically, everything displayed on your browser must be sent to you through JSON,HTML or other formats.
+So, as Hartley said, basically, everything displayed on your browser must be sent to you through JSON, HTML or other formats.
 What you need to do is to capture this file.

 The following link shows how to do this: